-The hours of operation are from 8 a.m. to 4:30 p.m., Monday through Friday, and 8 to 11:30 a.m. on Saturday.
+The hours of operation are from 8 a.m. to 4:30 p.m., Monday through Friday, and 8:30 a.m. to noon on Saturday.
 Except in emergencies, students should call for appointments.
-At hours when the Student Health Service is closed, students may receive medical care at the Emergency Room of the Vanderbilt University Hospital.
-Students are charged for Emergency Room service-a substantial part of this cost is usually covered under the Student Insurance Plan.
+I.D. and validation cards must be presented.
+At hours when the Student Health Service is closed, students may receive medical care at the emergency room of the Vanderbilt University Hospital.
+Students are charged for emergency room service, but part of this cost may be covered under the Student Insurance Plan.
 A 24-hour telephone consultation service is also available by calling the Student Health Service at 322-2427.

 Medication and supplies ordered by Student Health Service physicians and stocked at the facility are provided to students at cost.
-Laboratory tests performed on the Health Service premises are provided without charge.
-A charge is made, however, for laboratory tests that must be provided at other locations.
-Students should be prepared to present their I.D. and validation cards when coming to the Student
+Laboratory tests performed on the Health Service premises are free; a charge is made, however, for laboratory tests that must be provided at other locations.